Submodular risk measures: Distortion risk measures and deviation measures

-Such functions $\phi$ are called \emph{distortion functions}.
-The ES at level $p$ corresponds to the distortion function $\phi$ given by $\phi(t)=\min\{t/(1-p),1\}$ for $t\in [0,1]$.
-For a distortion risk measure $\rho_\phi$, coherence holds if and only if $\phi$ is concave, and it is also equivalent to several other properties, such as convex-order consistency, subadditivity, quasi-convexity, and concavity on mixtures; see e.g., \citealp[Theorem~3]{WWW20}.
+We now study submodularity for distortion risk measures and coherent risk measures.
+For a distortion risk measure $\rho_\phi$ in \eqref{eq:disRM}, coherence holds if and only if $\phi$ is concave, and it is also equivalent to several other properties, such as convex-order consistency, subadditivity, quasi-convexity, and concavity on mixtures; see, for example, Theorem~3 of \citet{WWW20}.

-Using the main result of \cite{CC18} and known characterizations of distortion risk measures (\citealp{Y87}), we arrive at the following characterization.
-The proof of the result is simple, but it offers several new characterizations of coherent distortion risk measures. \begin{theorem} For a law-invariant risk measure $\rho:L^\infty\to\R$, the following statements are equivalent: \begin{enumerate}[(i)] \item $\rho$ is coherent and submodular; \item $\rho$ is positively homogeneous, monetary, and submodular; \item $\rho$ is submodular, comonotonic-additive, and monetary; \item $\rho$ is convex, comonotonic-additive, and monetary; \item $\rho$ is a distortion risk measure with a concave distortion function. \end{enumerate} \end{theorem}
+Using the main result of \citet{CC18} and known characterizations of distortion risk measures due to \citet{Y87}, we arrive at the following characterization.
+The proof of the result is simple, but it offers several new characterizations of coherent distortion risk measures. \begin{theorem} For a law-invariant risk measure $\rho:L^\infty\to\R$, the following statements are equivalent: \begin{enumerate}[(i)] \item $\rho$ is coherent and submodular; \item $\rho$ is positively homogeneous, monetary, and submodular; \item $\rho$ is submodular, comonotonic-additive, and monetary; \item $\rho$ is convex (or quasi-convex), comonotonic-additive, and monetary; \item $\rho$ is a distortion risk measure with a concave distortion function; \item $\rho$ is a submodular distortion risk measure. \end{enumerate} \end{theorem}

 \begin{proof} In each implication below, we use only the properties explicitly assumed in that implication (plus law invariance from the theorem statement).

 (i)$\Rightarrow$(ii): Immediate by definition.